MunseeLogan-FS/ShelfHelp/README.md

 #### About

 - This project has been fun to develop and work with.
-I have made some mistakes along the way but I am slowly trying to clean them up along the way.
+I have made some mistakes along the way but I am slowly trying to clean them up.
 I work a full time job and am a full time student.
 This leaves little room for my passion projects.
 I look forward to keep improving this app in the future.